danillotorresdev/hostfully/docs/system-design.md

-# Hostifully Code Challenge Documentation
+# Hostfully Code Challenge Documentation

 ## System Design

-In this document, we'll discuss the system design approach adopted for the Hostifully code challenge.
+In this document, we'll discuss the system design approach adopted for the Hostfully code challenge.
 The project is structured following a modular and scalable architecture, with clear separation of concerns and reusable components.

 ### Component Structure